mbosselmann/digital-spring-greeting-card/README.md

 ## How can we create our greeting card?

 We will create our greeting card step by step.
-We will start with writing HTML to structure our card, then we will style it with CSS, and finally we will add some animations with CSS and JavaScript. 🎨
+We will start with writing HTML to structure our card, then we will style it with CSS, and finally we will add some animations. 🎨

 ## Guide 📜